jafaryor/knowledge-base/Web/HTML/web-rtc.md

 ### Recap:
 1. Peer A generates it’s `ICE candidate` using __Interactive Connectivity Establishment (`ICE`)__.
 In most cases it requires a __Session Traversal Utilities for `NAT` (`STUN`)__ or a __Traversal Using Relays around `NAT` (`TURN`)__ server.
 2. Peer A bundles the `ICE` candidate and __Session Description__ into a single object.
 This object is stored as __Local Description__ (a peer’s own connection information) within peer A and transferred to peer B via a signalling mechanism.
 This part is called as the __Offer__.
 3. Peer B receives the _offer_ and stores it as __Remote Description__ (connection information of the peer at other end) for further use.
-Peer B generates it’s own `ICE candidate` and _Session Description_, stores them as it’s _Local Description_ and sends it to peer A via the signalling mechanism.
+Peer B generates its own `ICE candidate` and _Session Description_, stores them as it’s _Local Description_ and sends it to peer A via the signalling mechanism.
 This part is called as the _Answer_.
 (Note: As said earlier, the `ICE` candidates in step 2 and 3 may also be sent separately)
 4. Peer A receives the answer from peer B and stores it as it’s _Remote Description_.

 ## Tools
-`adapter.js` - Let's you use the same code n all browsers:
+`adapter.js` - Let's you use the same code on all browsers:
 * Removes vendor prefixes
 * Abstracts Chrome/Firefox differences
 * Minimize effects of spec churn